Nicholas Carew (courtier): Statesman and conspirator

 In 1522, Carew succeeded Sir Henry Guildford as Master of the Horse, a post he held until his death.
 In the following years, he was frequently sent on embassies to Paris.
 Francis I developed a high regard for Carew, and urged Henry to advance him; the self-avowed 'reprobate' was now a sober politician.
 In January 1528, to Wolsey's dismay, Sir Nicholas was restored to the Privy chamber, possibly through the influence of his relative, Anne Boleyn, to whom he was related via a common ancestor, their great-great-grandfather, Thomas Hoo, Baron Hoo and Hastings.

-However, Carew started to resent the way Anne used her position as the King's mistress, revealing his sympathy for Queen Catherine and the Princess Mary to the imperial ambassador, Eustace Chapuys.
-In 1531, angry at the way she had treated his friends, Sir Henry Guildford and the Duke of Suffolk, he began working against her.
+However, Carew started to resent the way Anne used her position as the King's mistress, revealing his sympathy for Queen Katherine and the Princess Mary to the imperial ambassador, Eustace Chapuys.
+In 1531, angry at the way she had treated his friends Sir Henry Guildford and the Duke of Suffolk, he began working against her.
 These manoeuvres culminated in 1536, when the reformist Thomas Cromwell made common cause with religious conservatives, such as Carew, to bring Queen Anne down.
 At this time, Henry chose Carew to fill a vacancy in the Order of the Garter, thus fulfilling a promise made to Francis I.

 Following the dissolution of the monasteries in 1537, the King granted Carew the manor of Coulsdone that had previously belonged to the monastery of Chertsey.